XiaokunHou/XiaokunHou.github.io/index.md

 ### Main Research Themes
 Research in the lab spans a range of different themes and research questions.
 The main ones are:

-* **Political Behavior and Collective Action:** in our research we examine why and when people engage in collective forms of political action, including demonstrating and protesting, signing petitions or voting.
-Research in this theme has focussed on events such as Brexit and the Scottish referendum (with [Prof Dominic Abrams](https://www.kent.ac.uk/psychology/people/212/www.kent.ac.uk/psychology/people/212/abrams-dominic) ), or on the cultural bases of radicalization and violent behavior in Korea (with [Dr Chanki Moon](https://www.researchgate.net/profile/Chanki_Moon) ).
-The lab edits [Contention: The Multidisciplinary Journal of Social Protest](/contention/).
+* **Political Behavior and Collective Action:** in our research, we examine why and when people engage in collective forms of political action, including demonstrating and protesting, signing petitions or voting.
+Research in this theme has focussed on events such as Brexit and the Scottish referendum (with [Prof Dominic Abrams](https://www.kent.ac.uk/psychology/people/212/www.kent.ac.uk/psychology/people/212/abrams-dominic) ), or on the cultural bases of radicalization and violent behavior in Korea and the US (with [Dr Chanki Moon](https://www.researchgate.net/profile/Chanki_Moon) ).
+Related to this theme, the lab edits [Contention: The Multidisciplinary Journal of Social Protest](/contention/).

-* **The psychology of social banditry:** Not all dissent can be expressed directly.
-Groups or individuals may sometimes lack the cultural and
+* **The psychology of vicarious dissent:** Individuals do not always engage in direct forms of political action because they may lack the cultural or practical resources to do so.
+They may, instead, express their greviances **vicariously**, by supporting illegal or semi-legal actors that disrupt the status quo on their behalf.
+Our research in this theme has examined how individuals appraise and evaluate hackers that attack the system.
+We have elaborated a new **social banditry framework**, to explain individuals' attitudes towards these and similar actors.

 * **Organized crime**